 Message: Sin Separates the People from God (v 1-15)

-(3:6) "Shall there be evil in a city, and the Lord hath not done it?" means the Lord himself would be sending disaster to Israel.
+(3:6) Disaster - "Shall there be evil in a city, and the Lord hath not done it?" means the Lord himself would be sending disaster to Israel.

-(3:9) Amos pictured Philistia and Egypt coming to witness Israel's great sins.
+(3:9) Judgement - Amos pictured Philistia and Egypt coming to witness Israel's great sins.
 Even Israel's most wicked neighbors would witness God's judgement of Israel's sins.

-(3:11-12) The approaching adversary was Assyria, who conquered the nation as Amos predicted, The people were scattered to foreigh lands, and foreigners were placed in the land to keep the peace.
+(3:11-12) Defenseless - The approaching adversary was Assyria, who conquered the nation as Amos predicted.
+The people were scattered to foreign lands, and foreigners were placed in the land to keep the peace.
 Israel's leaders had robbed their defenseless fellow countrymen and now they would be rendered defenseless by the Assyrians.
 Amos added that even if they tried to repent then, it would be too late.
 The destruction would be so complete that nothing of value would be left.

-(3:14) God's judgement against Israel's altars showed that he was rejecting Israel's entire religious system because it was so polluted.
+(3:14) A Polluted System - God's judgement against Israel's altars showed that he was rejecting Israel's entire religious system because it was so polluted.
 God's altar in Jerusalem was a place of protection (1 Kings 1) and the false altars would soon be gone, then the people would have no sanctuary, protection, or refuge when judgement came.

 Dave Burnette's Life Application